 School opens at 08.45 and closes at 15.15

-The school takes absence and lateness very seriously and has a duty to tackle poor attendance and persistent lateness.
-Good attendance and being on time are essential to your child’s success at school.
+The school is required to take absence and lateness very seriously and has a duty to tackle poor attendance and persistent lateness.

 Important Notice: In August 2024, the Department of Education issued new statutory guidance for school attendance.
-In response, the school’s attendance policy has been updated.
-A copy is available to view above.
+In response, the school’s attendance policy was updated.

 The guidance for requesting a withdrawal from learning, including holidays, has been updated, taking into account national and local procedures.
 If a request is unauthorised, the Legal Interventions Team at East Sussex County Council will be notified of the absence taken, and a legal intervention may be instigated in the form of a Penalty Notice.
 If a Penalty Notice is issued, it will be issued to each parent for each child taken out of school.
 Please note: